-North Carolina Certification For Clean Air Act Section 110(a)(1) and (2) Infrastructure State Implementation Plan for the 2010 1-Hour Sulfur Dioxide National Ambient Air Quality Standards
+North Carolina Certification For Clean Air Act Section 110(a)(1) and (2) Infrastructure State Implementation Plan for the 2010 1-Hour Nitrogen Dioxide National Ambient Air Quality Standards

-On June 22, 2010, the United States Environmental Protection Agency (EPA) revised the National Ambient Air Quality Standards (NAAQS) for sulfur dioxide (SO2).
-The EPA adopted a new 1-hour standard of 75 parts per billion (ppb), measured as a three-year average of the annual 99th percentile of 1-hour daily maximum concentrations (40 CFR 50.17).
-The EPA also revoked primary annual and 24-hour SO2 NAAQS.
+On January 22, 2010, the United States Environmental Protection Agency (USEPA) revised the National Ambient Air Quality Standards (NAAQS) for nitrogen dioxide (NO2).
+The USEPA made no changes to the existing annual standard of 53 parts per billion (ppb) that was originally promulgated in 1971.
+However, the USEPA also adopted a new 1-hour standard of 100 ppb, measured as a three-year average of the 98th percentile concentration.
+All of North Carolina is attaining the standard and is designated as unclassifiable/attainment.